cayce-pollard/cayce-pollard.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+I am generally interested in complex systems science that cuts across the traditional disciplinary boundaries.
+My research aims at understanding how collective behaviors emerge in systems with many interacting entities.
+Specifically, I am currently interested in complex networks, social networks, opinion dynamics, biological systems, network epidemiology, computational linguistics, and magnetic systems.
+As a scientist working with public-funded research,  it is my responsibility to pay back to society by promoting public awareness of science and contributing to science education.

+"What I do is pattern recognition.
+I try to recognize a pattern before anyone else does."
+W. Gibson

 ### Markdown